terminal-labs/rambo/docs/api.md

 Through the Python API you can call `vagrant_up` and `vagrant_destroy` to create and destroy VMs. `vagrant_ssh` is also available and presents an interactive shell to the VM, as if you ran `rambo ssh` with the CLI.

-CLI options are available to be set as either functions in app.py, or as parameters to those functions, depending on whether the CLI option was on `rambo` command itself or a subcommand (e.g. `up`).
+CLI options are available to be set as either functions in app.py, or as parameters to those functions, depending on whether the CLI option was on `rambo` or a command (e.g. `up`).
 For instance, the following are equivalent:

 ```shell
 rambo --vagrant-cwd /sample/path up -p virtualbox